danstuff/rolling-variance-formula/README.md

       sum(-2*x*delta_average + 2*delta_average*old_average + delta_average^2)
 ```

-Next we can factor everything but `x` out of the sum:
+Next we can factor everything but `x` out of the sum by multiplying it by the `old_length`:

 ```
 delta_square_sum = sum(-2*x*delta_average + 2*delta_average*old_average + delta_average^2);